rubygems/rfcs/text/0008-gem-contents-api.md

 It will be necessary to store a manifest that indexes all the files in the gem, their size, checksum, and other information.
 While file contents will never change, the calculated information inside the manifest may need to be updated as our information about the usage of this feature improves or other needs arise.
 Making this information queryable will improve the feature.
 Therefore, it makes sense to use the database to store the manifest information.

+Until a gem version has its manifest created, indicating that the files are available in the cache, rubygems.org can show a placeholder for the content browsing page.

+### Store the Manifest

+The manifest should be stored in the database, either as a json document or rows for each file.
+The manifest should never change once it is generated.

+Using postgres jsonb column could allow searching and indexing columns in the document.

+### Yanking a gem

+One of the challenges of the content system will arise when a gem is yanked.

+In addition to the existing behaviors, we will need to delete and invalidate cache on any file that is _unique_ to the gem.
+This is the "cost" incurred for the benefit of deduplication of files.

+In order to delete files unique to the gem, we must search the manifests of all gems to see if any other gem references the same checksum.
+If the checksum is unique in the database, then the file is deleted and cache invalidated.
+If not unique, then it is kept.
+It would make sense therefore to have an index on files by checksum to speed up this process.

+The process for cleaning yanked gems will be slowed by this reference counting behavior.

 # Drawbacks

-Why should we _not_ do this?
+> Why should we _not_ do this?
 Please consider the impact on existing users, on the documentation, on the integration of this feature with other existing and planned features, on the impact on existing apps, etc.
+>

-There are tradeoffs to choosing any path, please attempt to identify them here.
+> There are tradeoffs to choosing any path, please attempt to identify them here.

----

 ## Storage size